-This is a collection of essays I have written and am writing for the Telluride Daily Planet.
+This is a collection of essays I have written for the Telluride Daily Planet.
 I had a first long run of seven years, every other Sunday, and then took a break.
-Now I’m back — the first Friday of every month for a couple more years.
+Then I went back on the first Friday of every month for a couple more years.
 Then COVID struck and they started cutting corners.

 Mostly I’ve tapped into my family history, the good old days in a ski town, personal commentary on this, that and the other thing, and lots of off-the-wall stuff.
 I guess you can add getting older to my list of categories.